Sheety

 To access the API in the Draftbit app, you need the pass the Authentication token as the value for the Authorization header and define the header as the global variable.

-• Open the Variables modal from the top navbar menu.
+- Open the **Variables** panel from the left menu bar.

-• In App Variables, add a key for the Authorization header.
-Add the Bearer token value you saved in the Sheety dashboard as the value of this header key.
+Bearertoken value you saved in the Sheety dashboard as the value of this header key. - Enter a

-• The value of this key requires you to enter an authorization token that starts with syntax is Bearer <your-token> (the space between Bearer and ` is required).
+nameto access the API Key and the value for it.
+For example,Authorization_Header. - The value of this key requires you to enter an authorization token that starts with syntax is

 Add the Sheety API URL in the Draftbit app

-• Paste your REST API URL into the Dev URL or Prod URL input field.
+- Paste your REST API URL into the

 Using Sheety with Draftbit